 - 30 Oct Janet Christie daughter of Pte Andrew Christie and Catherine, born on 26 October 1833.

-- 4 Nov Margaret Ann Bands daughter of Sgt William Bands and Margaret, born on 28 October 1833 was privately baptized by Archdeacon John Thomas Howe Le Mesurier and publicly admitted into the church on 18 February 1834.
+- 4 Nov Margaret Ann Bands daughter of Sgt William Bands and Margaret, born on 28 October 1833 was privately baptised by Archdeacon John Thomas Howe Le Mesurier.
+She was publicly admitted into the church on 18 February 1834.

 - 24 Nov David McDougall son of Pte David McDougall and Margaret, born on 12 November 1833.